iricartb/vsce-php-clean-code/README.md

 ## Usage

+### Document

 1. Open a PHP file
-2. Right click and select "PHP Clean Code" or use the command palette (Ctrl+Shift+P) and search for "PHP Clean Code"
+2. Right click and select "PHP Clean Code Document" or use the command palette (Ctrl+Shift+P) and search for "PHP Clean Code Document"

+### Selection

+1. Open a PHP file
+2. Select the text you want to format and right click and select "PHP Clean Code Selection" or use the command palette (Ctrl+Shift+P) and search for "PHP Clean Code Selection"

 ## Settings